astrophpeter/astrophpeter.github.io/_posts/2017-10-10-week-one-at-the-ioa.markdown

 The main reason I'm setting up this blog is to try and highlight all the interesting things that happen in astronomy, which often don't see the light of day outside of academia.
 I also want to use it to explain what I get up to day to day and what science I get done.
-Hopefully this blog should be to accessible to anybody interested enough.
+Hopefully this blog should be accessible to anybody interested enough.

 ![](http://www.petermcgill.com/assets/images/darwin.JPG)